-To deal with this problem, it is best to call up trained professionals who can do the job for you.
-They will know how to find the silverfish, and then they will use the correct methods to get them out.
+To deal with this problem, it is best to call trained professionals who can do the job for you.
+They will know how to find the silverfish and then use the correct methods to get them out.
 Also, they will provide you with tips that will help keep the silverfish out of the house.

 Should You Be Concerned About Silverfish

-Silverfish have been around for almost 400 million years, and they are known to be one of the oldest species to date.
-Considering that they have survived for so long, they are pretty intelligent and adapt to different surroundings.
+Silverfish have been around for almost 400 million years and are known to be one of the oldest species.
+Considering that they have survived so long, they are pretty intelligent and adapt to different surroundings.

-Additionally, they work mostly at night and will usually come out after the lights have been switched off.
-But you can rest assured that they will not do any harm to your body, as we have already discussed.
+Additionally, they work mostly at night and usually come out after the lights have switched off.
+But you can rest assured that they will not harm your body.

 On this note, we will be wrapping up, and you can let us know about any further problems you may be facing with these insects.
 We will try to address it in our following guide.

 Take care and stay safe!